Shivams334/Python_Projects/README.md

-# Python_Projects
+# Django_Projects
-This repository contains my work on various python projects that I made or will make during internships or courses.
+This repository contains my work on various django projects that I made or will make during internships and courses.